albert-mctrousers/service-now-jazzifier/README.md

 Over the years I've learnt a bit about how to use javascript to change the various web-based incident management tools I've used at work, the latest being Service Now.

-As of April 23rd 2022, I decided to tidy up the code and put it on Github in case other Service Now users like it and in case it revolutionises their lives, and leads to the ultimate thril of me receiving praise from random strangers!
+As of April 23rd 2022, I decided to tidy up the code and put it on Github in case other Service Now users like it and in case it revolutionises their lives, and leads to the ultimate thril of me receiving praise from random stranges, which is ultimately the scourge of the internet and is what is behind why I think social media is a grim cess pit and a nest of vipers, all at the same time.

 ## License